The Right to Urgency

 My gym story was personal.
 But the dynamic it captures isn’t.

 But that model is showing its age.
 Media analyst Evan Shapiro describes the market we are in today as the “affinity economy”: a user-centric era where community, engagement, and genuine passion drive value.
-The distinction matters: attention can be captured.
-Affinity has to be earned.
+The distinction matters:

 And that shift changes how persuasion functions.
-When audiences have real control — when they can unsubscribe, mute, cancel, or scroll past in seconds — urgency without relational equity doesn’t feel motivating.
-It feels pushy and, frankly, a little insulting.
-In an affinity-driven environment, the sequence is non-negotiable: credibility first, then urgency.
-Trust first, then acceleration.
+When audiences have real control — when they can unsubscribe, mute, cancel, or scroll past a post in seconds — urgency without relational equity doesn’t work.
+It comes off as pushy, and, quite frankly, a little insulting.

 My Point